urbit/urbit/nix/nixcrpkgs/README.md

 Next, run `df -h` to make sure you have enough disk space.

-- The filesystem that holds `/nix` should have several gigabytes of free space.
-Each GCC cross-compiler takes about 300 MB while each Qt installation takes about 800 MB.
+- The filesystem that holds `/nix` should have many gigabytes of free space.
+Each cross-compiler can take about 1 GB while each Qt installation takes about 500 MB.
-- The filesystem that holds `/tmp` should have at least 4 gigabytes of free space, which will be needed while building cross-compilers.
+- The filesystem that holds `/tmp` should have at least 4 GB of free space, which will be needed while building cross-compilers.
 If that is not the case on your system, you can set the `TMPDIR` environment variable to tell `nix-build` to perform its builds in a different directory on a filesystem with